brunopenso/awscognitodemo-webapp/README.md

 **Running**

-After executing the command amplify push a browser url will be open
+After executing the command *amplify push*, the CLI will open a browser with your application running

 After login you will see the JWT tokens